MobileEmergencyCommunicationsProject/manetsuite/README.md

 mecp
 ====

-The Mobile Emergency Communications Project is about group communication using mobile phones.
-It is a suite of free, open source applications.
+The MANET Suite is about group communication over WIFI using mobile phones.
+It is a collection of free, open source applications.